HandlebarLabs/handlebarlabs.com/source/easy-websites-for-handcrafted-goods/index.md

 **Support**
 We'll guide you every step of the way.
 Whether you're moving an existing website over or starting a brand new one we will help get your domain set up.
 Once online we'll answer any questions you have and update your site as we go.

-Also, once your a customer you get free access to all new standard features.
-Even if prices rise you'll be locked into the price you signed up at. _And still have access to every new feature._
+Also, once you're a customer you get free access to all new standard features.
+Even if prices are raised you'll be locked into the price you signed up at. _And still have access to every new feature._

 **Security**
 This is what we do.
 We build websites.
 We understand and stay up to date with the latest in web security.
 You'll never have to worry about updating your site or keeping hackers from getting access to it.
 We'll handle all of that for you. _At no extra cost._